Falcons bring back Koetter, Mularkey as offensive assistants

-FLOWERY BRANCH, Ga. — The Atlanta Falcons are bringing back two familiar names by hiring Dirk Koetter as offensive coordinator and Mike Mularkey to coach tight ends.
+FLOWERY BRANCH, Ga. — The Atlanta Falcons brought back two familiar names on Tuesday by hiring Dirk Koetter as offensive coordinator and Mike Mularkey to coach tight ends.

 Koetter and Mularkey are joining coach Dan Quinn’s staff following stints as NFL head coaches.

 Koetter returns to Atlanta following four seasons as Tampa Bay’s coach.
-Mularkey most recently spent two seasons as the Tennessee Titans coach.
+Mularkey most recently spent two seasons as the Tennessee Titans’ coach, and also has been the head coach at Buffalo and Jacksonville.

+Each has had previous success running the Atlanta offense with quarterback Matt Ryan.
+Mularkey was Ryan’s first offensive coordinator in 2008-11.
+Koetter directed the Falcons’ offense from 2012-14.

+Quinn said he was “fired up” to have Koetter take over the offense.

+“His experience and familiarity with our division will also pay dividends as we move forward,” Quinn said in a statement.

-Koetter replaces Steve Sarkasian, who was fired following the Falcons’ disappointing 7-9 season.
-Quinn also fired defensive coordinator Marquand Manuel and special teams coordinator Keith Armstrong.
+Koetter replaces Steve Sarkasian, who was fired following the Falcons’ 7-9 season.
+Quinn also fired defensive coordinator Marquand Manuel, special teams coordinator Keith Armstrong and tight ends coach Wade Harman.
 Quinn is taking over the defense.

 Koetter was fired by Tampa Bay following a 5-11 finish this season, which ended with a 34-32 loss to the Falcons.
 He was promoted from offensive coordinator to head coach in January 2016.
 He led the Bucs to a 9-7 record that year before back-to-back 5-11 finishes.

-Koetter continued to guide the Buccaneers’ offense as head coach.
-Tampa Bay led the NFL with 294.4 yards passing per game during his three years as coach.
+Koetter continued to guide the Buccaneers’ offense as coach.
+Tampa Bay led the league with 294.4 yards passing per game during his three seasons.

+The Falcons struggled with inconsistency on offense this season, Sarkasian’s second with the team, as they failed to extend a streak of two straight playoff appearances.
+Injuries played a role as running back Devonta Freeman and both starting guards were placed on injured reserve.

+The Falcons scored no more than 20 points in a stretch of five straight losses that ended their playoff hopes.
+They closed the season with an offensive resurgence in three straight wins, but it wasn’t enough to save Sarkasian’s job.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL